RalphBacon/HC-SR04-Ultrasonic-Sensor/README.md

 The Far Eastern version of the laser cut mounting bracket (you can get them in RED and YELLOW too!)
 https://www.aliexpress.com/item/Cartoon-Ultrasonic-Sensor-Mounting-Bracket-for-HC-SR04-Smart-Car-Red-Blue-Color-free-shipping/1954761236.html

-The UK ebay link for the 3D printed mounting bracket
+The UK eBay link for the 3D printed mounting bracket
 http://www.ebay.co.uk/itm/152275416269
 I couldn't find a Far Eastern version of the 3D printed one, so if you do find one please do post it in the comments under the video!

+Finally, if you really are that interested here's the location of that "wiring_private.h" file:
+C:\Program Files (x86)\Arduino\hardware\arduino\avr\cores\arduino

 ---